ACskyline/PVTUT/README.md

 The texture will be stored in VRAM, so how do we do it?
 There are two general options.
 Either store them in one texture atlas(normally smaller than 8192x8192) or store them in a texture array.
 No matter where we store them, it will always require a tiling system to map different sections of the texture to different parts of the object(terrain in our case) or even different objects(in the case of Megatexture).
 The two options have their pros and cons.
 PVTUT uses texture arrays to store the data.
 One LOD has one texture array assigned to it.

+One of the reasons that I didn't use Unity sparse texture was at that point of time, I didn't find any interface of sparse texture class to use sparse textures as render textures in Unity.
+It seems like it involves some sort of CPU mapping/read&write to render to the sparse texture, so I just gave it up and used texture array instead.

 ### Mipmap

 The reason PVTUT uses texture arrays is that it is relatively easier(or faster) to generate mipmaps for a texture array than a texture atlas.
 Why do mipmaps matter?